TLW's Horseracing Historyscope

 On May 17, 1875 the first 1-1/4 mi.
 (10 furlong) Kentucky Derby for 3-y.-o.
 Throughbred horses was run in front of a crowd of 10K at Churchill Downs in Louisville, Ky., AKA "The Most Exciting (Fastest) Two Minutes in Sports" and "The Run for the Roses"; it was won by the colt Aristides (1872-93), who came in 2nd in the Belmont Stakes.
 It is now held annually on the first Sat. in May.
 The winning horse gets a blanket of roses, and the $2M purse today is nice for the owners.
 On May 19, 1875 the Kentucky Oaks for Throughbred fillies at Churchill Downs at Louisville, Ky. was first run, modeled on the English Epsom Oaks; winner was Vinaigrette, who won a purse of $1,175.
 It's now run on the Fri. before the Kentucky Derby, and has a $500K purse plus a garland of "Lillies for the Fillies".
 On May 3, 1952 CBS-TV broadcast the Kentucky Derby nationally live for the first time; Eddie Arcaro (1916-97) rode Hill Gail (1949-68) to his 5th Derby win, and won the first purse exceeding $100K.
 In 1968 Dancer's Image (1965-92) become the first (only) horse to win the Kentucky Derby and then be disqualified for drugs, traces of the anti-inflammatory analgesic phenylbutazone, causing Forward Pass (1965-80) to be awarded first place, going on to win the Preakness Stakes; too bad, years later horse regs were changed to permit horses to run on phenylbutazone.

 The Kentucky Derby is the first leg of the U.S. Triple Crown of Thoroughbred Racing, and is followed in two weeks by the 1-3/16 mi.
 (9.5 furlong) Preakness Stakes (founded 1873) at Pimlico Race Course in Baltimore Md. (founded 1870), AKA the Run for the Black-Eyed Susans (state flower of Md.), and in three more weeks by the 1-1/2 mi.
 (12 furlong) Belmont Stakes (founded 1867), held at Belmont Park (founded 1905) in Elmont Hamlet, Hempstead, Nassau County, Long Island, N.Y.
 Pimlico was named after the 1660s Olde Ben Pimlico's Tavern in London; the first Dinner (Dixie) Party Stakes at Pimlico in fall 1870 was won by colt Preakness, causing the Preakness Stakes to be named in his honor.
+On May 23, 1873 the first Preakness States at Pimlico Racecourse in Baltimore, Md. for 3-year-olds was run, with a purse of $15K; the winner was Survivor (1870-) by 10 lengths, which was not bested until 2004 by Smarty Jones (11.5 lengths).
 The first Triple Crown winner was Sir Barton (1916-37) in 1919.
-The last Triple Crown winner was #11 Affirmed (1975-2001) in 1978; his rival Alydar (1975-90) ran 2nd in all three.
+The last Triple Crown winner was #11 Affirmed (1975-2001) in 1978, ridden by jockey Steve Cauthen (1960-); his rival Alydar (1975-90) ran 2nd in all three.
 In 1887 the American Horse of the Year Award was founded for most outstanding racehorse regardless of age.
 The horse with the most wins (5) is Kelso (1957-83).